Financial Samurai

 However, if you decide that it’s OK to always leave at 2pm while your colleagues stay until 6pm to take care of your child, eventually something is going to give.
 This is especially true if you haven’t been at the employer for very long.

 Your personal business should be addressed on your personal time.
-It’s a competitive world where many business can’t afford to not have fully dedicated employees.
-Try to negotiate a pay cut if you still want the job but clearly can’t put in the same amount of hours as everybody else.
+It's a competitive world where many business can't afford to not have fully dedicated employees.
+Negotiate a pay cut if you still want the job but clearly can't put in the same amount of hours as everybody else.

 16) Being a jackass outside of the work place.

 There world is small and people talk.
-Being a jackass outside of the work place is a big career-limiting move as well.
+Being a jackass outside of the work place is a big career-limiting move.
+Once you are identified as an unpleasant person, you may be blackballed from other companies in your industry.

 I play a friendly meetup softball game in San Francisco every month.
 There’s this rude 25-year-old guy named John who graduated from UC Santa Cruz.
 For some reason, he has something against me, even though I’ve never said anything bad to him or even know him or his friends.